SudoTV/stamp.sudo.tv/en-US/create/stamp/index.md

     stamp0=site.data.stamp.stamp-designer
 %}

+### Create Stamp with Wizard Script

+Under the repository workspace:

+{% include copyable/copyable-text-highlight.html
+    shell="any-terminal"
+    language="shell"
+    text="make init-stamp"
+%}

+Follow the wizard and the image folder and YML config file will be created and opened automatically.

+After your design and config editing, under the repository workspace:

+{% include copyable/copyable-text-highlight.html
+    shell="any-terminal"
+    language="shell"
+    text="make fill-stamps"
+%}

+All done, you may now submit your change!

+### Create Stamp Manually

 To create a stamp, you will need to create a pull request for [SudoTV Stamp GitHub Repository](https://github.com/SudoTV/stamp.sudo.tv).

 Visit [GitHub Topics](https://resource.sudo.tv/topic/github) if you need more information about GitHub and pull requests.